 foolish mistakes, but whatever, they are all mine.

-I am all the wrong things - fat ,middle aged, bisexual, disabled, loud and I won't go away.
+Mostly-cis, fat ,middle aged, bisexual, disabled, white femme.
 My hobby is seeing how many years I can add to my collection before I die.

 Posting will be random but may contain fat acceptance, wool, and cats, lagomorphs and corvids in no particular order.
 Posting may also be sporadic as I have ME/CFS and a bunch of other stuff that makes me tired and some times crabby.